The Journey Robot

 Mark Sims and myself.

-jBot is a fully autonomous, self-guided, mobil robot, capable of navigating on its own
+jBot is a fully autonomous, self-guided, mobile robot, capable of navigating on its own

 to an arbitrary set of waypoints while avoiding obstacles along the way.